Meditation Retreat on the Lamrim at The Beamsley Project, West Yorkshire

-This retreat is suitable for those who wish to lay a foundation for spiritual practice or just improve the quality of their daily life, as well as the more experienced students who aim to enhance/deepen their understanding of the Lamrim.
-Even those who are new to the Buddhist path, but who have the inclination to understand the Buddhist spiritual path more deeply, will find this retreat inspiring and a source of learning.
+This retreat is suitable for those who wish to lay a foundation for spiritual practice or just improve the quality of their daily life, as well as for more experienced meditators who wish to refresh their Lamrim practice.
+Even if you have never been on retreat before and just have the inclination to understand the Buddhist spiritual path more deeply will find this retreat inspiring and a source of learning.

-The retreat venue is the picturesque Beamsley Project on the outskirts of Skipton in North Yorkshire.
+The retreat venue is the Beamsley Project on the outskirts of Skipton in North Yorkshire.
 Return lifts (car shares) are available from Leeds.

 The retreat starts with dinner at 6pm on Friday 19 October followed by the first session and ends after lunch on Sunday 21 October.

 There is also the option to take the 8 Mahayana Precepts for 24 hours on the Saturday.
 The purpose of the precepts is to focus the mind on the retreat to get the most benefit, although t is not compulsory to take them.
 The 8 Mahayana Precepts are to:

 1. Avoid killing, directly or indirectly.